apache/druid/docs/querying/aggregations.md

 ### `doubleMean` aggregator

-Computes and returns arithmetic mean of a column values as 64 bit float value.
-This is a query time aggregator only and should not be used during indexing.
+Computes and returns arithmetic mean of a column values as 64 bit float value. `doubleMean` is a query time aggregator only.
+It is not available for indexing.

 ```json
 { "type" : "doubleMean", "name" : <output_name>, "fieldName" : <metric_name> }